 While enrolled in an undergrad program as a student/athlete at Stockton University, Sean pursued the requirements of a science degree including chemistry, physics, calculus, and associated science disciplines and earned his Bachelor’s of Science Degree in Environmental Science and All Conference Honors in both the Cross Country and the Track programs at Stockton University.

-After graduating, he immediately put that degree to work and was hired as an Environmental Specialist with Atlantic County, where he routinely conducted scientific testing and sampling in the field, of air, water, soil and hazardous materials, by using various methodologies and accepted analytical practices.
+After graduating, he immediately put that degree to work and was hired as an Environmental Specialist with Atlantic County, where he routinely conducted scientific testing and sampling in the field, of air, water, soil and hazardous materials, by using various methodologies and accepted field and lab analytical practices and diagnostic equipment.
 He was assigned to the Environmental Crimes Task Force where the small unit of four investigators pursued both criminal and civil environmental cases and took those cases to trial.

 After 10 years at the Atlantic County’s environmental unit, Sean shifted gears to pursue a career in law enforcement.He was hired by the Atlantic County Prosecutors Office as a Detective in 1998.Over the next 18 years, he gained experience in many units including Narcotics, Homicide, Evidence, Accreditation, Intelligence, Training, and SWAT.

 Over the course of his career, he was promoted to Sergeant, Lieutenant and eventually management, rising to the rank of Captain and Commander of the Atlantic County SWAT Team and, at the same time, held many collateral duty positions within the Office.
-He currently continues to serve as an instructor over the last decade for the New Jersey Chiefs’ of Police, Command and Leadership Academy http://www.njsacop.org/content.asp?contentid=54
+He served as an instructor for 14 years and taught for the New Jersey Chiefs’ of Police, Command and Leadership Academy. http://www.njsacop.org/content.asp?contentid=54

 In 2017, Sean was negatively impacted by the Opioid Crisis, as have many families across the country, and lost someone very close to him.
 Wanting to affect change as a civilian, he developed a presentation on the topic of the Opioid Crisis and he has been invited to speak at public functions on the subject of the Crisis.
 Some of these venues include many area high schools and other community events.